625096233/microservices-uaa-demo/README.md

 This service is responsible for accepting events from devices.

 ### Event Service Entities
-* EventHistory - eventId, eventType, deviceId, eventData
+* EventLog - eventId, eventType, deviceId, eventData
+    * Note: EventLog gets renamed to event-log in api route :-(

 ## Getting Started